dkallen78/math-trainer/README.md

 ## Update 2024-01-26

+### 15:00

+I have revamped the problem tester!
+It's a lot prettier now and it's easier to see what's going on.
+I think there's more that I need to do with it, but for the moment, I'm very pleased.

 ### 00:00

 I powered through a few more micro skills (three in Addition-Place Value) but I got hung up on trying to consolidate some of the *seemingly* redundant functions.
 It turns out I'm not as clever as I thought so I kept things mostly as they were.